zengoma/jenkins-docker-compose/README.md

 }
 ```

 You need to run any docker commands with sudo priveledges.
 This is to protect the host docker.sock.
 A consequence of this is that you cannot use the Jenkins docker agent (permission denied).
 You will be running any docker or docker-compose commands directly as shell commands as in the example.

+### Folder permissions

+Before bringing up the container you must run `sudo mkdir /var/jenkins_home && sudo chown -R 1000 /var/jenkins_home` to ensure that it belongs to the jenkins user.